billperegoy/elmconf-2017/README.md

 # Fully Functional: Cat-egorization with Elm and Phoenix

 ## Abstract
-In this talk, I'll teach the audience to create a real-time, multi-user, intereactive web application using Elm and Phoenix.
+In this talk, I'll teach the audience to create a real-time, multi-user, interactive web application using Elm and Phoenix.
 I'll use the example of a platform that allows for crowd-sourced work on a large task, in this case, the categorization of images... of cats!
 As a bonus, the application will also entertain users by providing live updates on the growing cat categories being built while they work.

 This talk will provide a fun way to learn how to integrate an Elm frontend with a Phoenix REST API and Phoenix channels.
-The talk will culminate in a live demo where the audience will use the application to collabroatively categrorize as many cats as possible in a timed mad dash.
+The talk will culminate in a live demo where the audience will use the application to collaboratively categorize as many cats as possible in a timed mad dash.

 ## Talk Details